HuynhSang2005/VN-Speech-Guardian/apps/gateway-nestjs/CLERK_INTEGRATION.md

-# Frontend guide — Clerk integration (recommended setup)
+# Clerk integration — Frontend + Backend (2025-09)

-This document is a concise, frontend-focused guide for integrating Clerk with the VN Speech Guardian frontend and the NestJS gateway.
+This guide explains how VN Speech Guardian integrates with Clerk on both the frontend (React) and the backend (NestJS Gateway) using the modern server SDK `@clerk/backend`.

 Goals:
-- Authenticate users with Clerk on the frontend
+- FE: Authenticate users with Clerk and obtain a session token.
-- Send Clerk token to the gateway to create/sync a local user
+- BE: Verify the Clerk token using `@clerk/backend`, then create/sync a local user in Postgres.
-- Use the Clerk token for authenticated REST and WebSocket calls
+- Reuse the Clerk session token for authenticated REST and WebSocket calls.

 Prerequisites
-- Frontend: React + Vite (TypeScript recommended)
+- Frontend: React + Vite
+- Backend: NestJS v11, Node 22 LTS
-- You have a Clerk project and a publishable key for the frontend
+- You have a Clerk project with Publishable and Secret keys

-1) Install
+Important
+- Server SDK: `@clerk/backend` (replaces deprecated `@clerk/clerk-sdk-node`).
+- Token verification on BE is stateless via the public key (`CLERK_JWT_KEY`) or via `CLERK_SECRET_KEY` fallback.

+## 1) Frontend: install & provider

 ```bash
 npm install @clerk/clerk-react
 ```

-2) Wrap your app with ClerkProvider
+Wrap your app with ClerkProvider

 ```tsx
 // src/main.tsx